raspberrypilearning/target-practice-simplified/en/step_1.md

 ## You will make

-Use Python and the `p5` graphics library, to draw a target.
-Score points by hitting it with arrows.
+Use Python and the `p5` graphics library to draw a target.
+Hit the target with arrows to score points.

 --- no-print ---